AprilBrother/wiki.aprbrother/src/zh/FAQ_For_AB_BLE_Gateway_V4.md

 ### Q: How to integrate gateway with home assistant? ###

 * See [the link](https://community.home-assistant.io/t/need-help-with-mqtt-sensor/330058/12).
 You can add these to `configuration.yaml` as sensor component.
 This will create an attribute per device.
 It's possible to add a custom component to show more information from gateway.
+Change settings for gateway:
+  1. Change to `MQTT Client`
+  1. Change request format to JSON
+  1. change MQTT topic to `BLETRACKER` which same with the `json_attributes_topic` in the yaml of bottom
 ```
 sensor:
   - platform: mqtt